Lattice network: Results from image theory

-Cascade of lattices
+Cascaded lattices

 All high-order lattice networks can be replaced by a cascade of simpler lattices, provided their characteristic impedances are all equal to that of the original and the sum of their propagation functions equals the original.
 In the particular case of all-pass networks (networks which modify the phase characteristic only), any given network can always be replaced by a cascade of second-order lattices together with, possibly, one single first order lattice.

 Whatever the filter requirements being considered, the reduction process results in simpler filter structures, with less stringent demands on component tolerances.

 The shortcomings of image theory

 The filter characteristics predicted by image theory require a correctly terminated network.
 As the necessary terminations are often impossible to achieve, resistors are commonly used as the terminations, resulting in a mismatched filter.
 Consequently, the predicted amplitude and phase responses of the circuit will no longer be as image theory predicts.
 In the case of a low-pass filter, for example, where the mismatch is most severe near the cut-off frequency, the transition from pass-band to stop-band is far less sharp than expected.